primatejs/primate/docs/guide/responses.md

 # Responses

-Every route function represents an HTTP verb that receives a request and returns a response.
+Every route function represents an HTTP verb that accepts a request and returns a response.

 Depending on the type of content returned from a route, Primate will guess a content type for you automatically.
 This applies to strings, objects, readable